lucapette/web/main/content/writing/improve-fakedata-performance-for-fun.md

 2200fb5a-e3c0-4976-ba16-5ed01c501002 unterdreht@test.abudhabi LV
 ```

-The idea is that you have a CLI application that has a number of "generators"
+The app provides you with a number of "generators" (see the whole list with
-(see the whole list with `fakedata -G`) that help you quickly generate data.
+`fakedata -G`) you can use to quickly generate data.

 Fakedata supports a few formatters (including a SQL insert format) so it's also
 quite flexible.